whit3st/recipe-next/README.md

 ## Note

 * This is not the final version of the project and changes are expected to be made in the future.
-* I used Unsplash Image API in this project but it doesn't seem to give proper images.
+* Images may be misleading because of the Unsplash Image API in this project.
+It doesn't seem to give proper images everytime.